-Recommendation ??: The CHS should arrange with GSD to tie Chart Datum points to IGS stations, in order to establish absolute geodetic heights at the Chart Datum stations.
+Recommendation 31: The CHS should arrange with GSD to tie Chart Datum points to IGS stations, in order to establish absolute geodetic heights at the Chart Datum stations.

 Directly tying all Chart Datum points to these IGS stations will involve baselines over 1000 km in length.
-To achieve 3 cm accuracy at 1000 km requires relative GPS positioning performance of 0.03 parts per million (ppm).
-To achieve this requires very careful (and expensive) GPS surveying procedures.
+To achieve 10 cm accuracy at 1000 km requires relative GPS positioning performance of 0.1 parts per million (ppm) of the station separation.
+Such accuracy can only be obtained with very long observation sessions, and very careful (and expensive) GPS surveying procedures.
 A better alternative would be to tie a small number of "reference" Chart Datum stations to the IGS stations, and then position the majority of the Chart Datum stations relative to these "reference" Chart Datum stations.
-Since Reference Ports in the tidal network are likely more stable and accessible than other Chart Datum stations, we have selected a set of 11 Atlantic coast (see Figure 7.1) and four Pacific coast "reference" stations (see Figure 7.2), at least one of which is within 200 km of every other Chart Datum station on those coasts.
-For the Arctic, the situation is much worse (see Figure 7.3).
+Since Reference Ports in the tidal network are likely more stable and accessible than other Chart Datum stations, we have selected a set of 11 Atlantic coast and four Pacific coast "reference" stations, at least one of which is within 200 km of every other Chart Datum station on those coasts.
+For the Arctic, the situation is much worse.

-Recommendation??: The CHS, with collaboration from GSD and other agencies, should tie benchmarks at about 15 Reference Ports to the IGS network, using GPS procedures designed to provide the highest possible accuracy (i.e. approaching 0.01 ppm).
+Recommendation 32: The CHS, with collaboration from GSD and other agencies, should tie benchmarks at about 15 Reference Ports to the IGS network, using GPS procedures designed to provide the highest possible accuracy.